a-skz/Graphs/README.md

 # Graphs
-Implementation of graphs in Python.
+Implementation of graphs in Python for university project.

+requirements: python 3.6 or greater.